phax/peppol-reporting/README.md

 # News and Noteworthy

+* v2.2.1 - 2023-12-31
+    * Made the collection name customizable in the MongoDB backend
 * v2.2.0 - 2023-12-07
     * Modified classes `EUSRReportingItemList` and `TSRReportingItemList` so that the list is only iterated once and is based on `Iterable`.
 Backwards incompatible change.
     * Extended class `IPeppolReportingBackendSPI` with method `iterateReportingItems` to be able to lazily iterate over a data source.
 See [#2](https://github.com/phax/peppol-reporting/issues/2) - thx @iansmirlis